BenJWard/pgcalc/README.md

 2. Download this repository e.g. `git clone https://github.com/Ward9250/pgcalc.git`.

-3. Run the `build.jl` julia script that is provided in this repository.
+3. `cd` in the downloaded repository, and then run the `make` command.
-   It will download the BioJulia packages this tool depends on and will compile the pgcalc.jl script into a binary for your machine, that you may run from the command line.
+   `make` will download the BioJulia packages this tool depends on, and will compile the pgcalc.jl script into a binary for your machine.

+4. When `make` is finished, there will be a folder called `builddir` with two files inside, one is a dynamic library file (called `libpgcalc`) needed by the executable, and the other file is the executable itself, called `pgcalc` (or `pgcalc.exe` on Windows).

 ## Useage